 Prepare for the Holidays with Some Indoor Shopping

-If you visit during summer you may not be in the mood for holiday shopping unless you celebrate Christmas in July!
-But who would on their beach vacation during that season?
+If you visit during summer, you may not be in the mood for holiday shopping unless you celebrate Christmas in July!
+But who would be on their beach vacation during that season?
 You’re not in a holiday-season mindset or mode.

 Conclusion about the Outer Banks in October